The Masque of the Red Death (1964)

 Review:

-I want to state that this film falls into that era where Roger Corman, the director of the film, was taking a lot of Poe stories and adapting them to film.
-I believe a lot of this was due to how cheap the stories could be obtained since he was known for the films he produced with smaller budgets.
+I want to say that this film falls into that era when Roger Corman, the director, was taking Poe stories and adapting them to film.
+I believe this was due to how cheap the stories could be obtained since he was known for producing works with smaller budgets.

 This film kicks off with an old woman coming upon a man in a red outfit.
 He produces a white flower that blood drips on to and turns it red.
-He gives it to her to take back to her village, also letting her know that the prince that rules the area’s time is almost up as being in charge.
+He gives it to her to take back to her village, also letting her know that the prince that rules the area’s time is almost up.

 The prince is named Prospero (Vincent Price).
-He comes to the village to take food back to his castle.
+He comes to the village to take food back to his castle as tribute.
 His carriage almost runs over a little girl, but she is saved by Gino (David Weston).
-He is defiant of Prospero as is as Ludovico (Nigel Green).
+He is defiant of Prospero as is Ludovico (Nigel Green).
 Ludovico’s daughter Francesca (Jane Asher) comes to their aid.
 Prospero comes up with the idea that she must decide of the two men who will die, her father or her lover.
 One of Prospero’s guards calls him into a hut to find the old woman from earlier.
 She has died of the red plague.
-He then decides to take the two men and the daughter back to his castle while he burns the village.
+Since the daughter won’t decide, Prospero takes both men and her back to his castle while he orders the village be burned.
+He is hoping to halt the plague here.

 It is at the castle that we see Prospero is a worshipper of Satan.
-He has taken a liking to Francesca and is trying to convert her.
+He has taken a liking to Francesca and tries to convert her.
 In doing so he shows and tells her the different forms of torture they do to people.
 She is devout in her love of God.
-Prospero’s interest upsets his wife, Juliana (Hazel Court), who performs a ritual to give her soul to Satan.
-It is also during this time that we also see Alfredo (Patrick Magee) and the sins he is willing to commit as well.
+Prospero’s interest upsets his wife, Juliana (Hazel Court), who performs a ritual to give her soul to Satan as his bride.
+It is also during this time that we also meet Alfredo (Patrick Magee) and the sins he is willing to commit as well.

 The masked man makes another appearance later in the film, before the large party Prospero is throwing while those outside the castle walls are dying of the plague.
-They are living lavishly during all of this.
+They are living decadently during all of this, showing their disregard for humanity.

-The acting is something that was good.
-I thought Price was amazing as this villainous role.
-Court I wanted a bit more from.
-We don’t get much of her and she plays this role in such a subdued way.
-She seems to be in a dreamlike state for the film, which I thought was an odd way to play it.
-Asher was good though.
-I actually thought that Juliana should have been much angrier with Prospero due to jealousy.
-It would also violate her living the way that Satan would command as well.
-Asher as I alluded to is interesting in that she is so devout in her faith of God that Prospero is intrigued.
-It ruins his character which I liked.
-Weston and Green were fine in their roles.
+There’s not more that I want to go into for the story so over to the acting.
+This was good across the board.
+Price is amazing in this villainous role.
+He plays evil so well.
+Court as his wife is someone that I wanted a bit more from.
+We don’t get much of her.
+I did like how she plays her role in a subdued way.
+She seems to be in a dreamlike state, which is fitting for a sequence with her in it.
+Asher was also good.
+What is interesting about her is the duality against Prospero.
+She is devout in her faith of God and that intrigues Prospero.
+He wants to corrupt her and see if that is possible.
+Almost like his ultimate conquest.
+This seems to ruin him, which is a fitting commentary.
+Weston and Green were fine in their roles as characters who keep Francesca going.
 I also liked Magee.
-I have seen him in a few things and he has such a villainous way about him that I liked.
+I have seen him in things and he has such a villainous way about him that works.
 The rest of the cast round out the film well.

 My Rating: 7.5 out of 10